Catherine of Cleves: Biography

 The death of her youngest daughter, the princesse de Conti (who had been implicated in the Day of the Dupes conspiracy), proved a blow to her spirits.
 She retired to her château d'Eu, where she died aged 85.
-She was buried at the château next to her husband's ornate tomb.
+She was buried in the château chapel in a mausoleum adjacent to and directly mirroring her husband's ornate cenotaph.

 Issue

 On October 4, 1560, at the age of twelve, Catherine married the Prince of Porcien, Antoine de Croy, who died in 1567.

 Catherine remarried on October 4, 1570 in Paris to Henry I, Duke of Guise, by whom she had fourteen children, half of whom died in childhood: